Freshman On-Campus Resident Parking Policy

 San Diego State University considers the on-campus living experience an integral and necessary part of a student's total education.
 As a community, we also believe in reducing our carbon footprint and suppporting overall sustainablity in alignment with the university's climate action goals.

-In support of sustainability initiatives, beginning in fall 2019, incoming freshmen who live on campus will not be permitted to bring a car the first year of study at SDSU.
+In support of sustainability initiatives, incoming freshmen who live on campus will not be permitted to bring a car the first year of study at SDSU.

 Other Transportation Options